Cumcord/docs/plugin-guide/README.md

 ## Patching
 Cumcord provides an API for patching things at `cumcord.patcher`.

+All of the patcher functions are powerful and will likely be used frequently in your plugins.

 ### cumcord.patcher.injectCSS <!-- {docsify-ignore} -->
 `cumcord.patcher.injectCSS` injects CSS styles to the DOM and returns a function for modifying them.
-Calling this function with a string will replace the current CSS styles with the new styles, and calling it with `null` will remove the current styles.
+Calling this function with a string will replace the current CSS styles with the new styles, and calling it with nothing will remove the current styles.

 ```js
 // Add styles